glinares/CSCGuard/README.md

 Protects and logs suspicious and malicious usage of .NET CSC.exe and Runtime C# Compilation

 # Usage
 CSCGuard is meant to be used in sandbox, analysis, or non-production environments.
 I simply have not tested enough conditions to guarantee it's performance or security within real user environments, please use at your own risk.
+The code is ugly but its functional, being a hack done in a single day in order to analyze some malware.

 # Installation
 - Compile the source and take the resulting CSCGuard.exe and CSCGuard.exe.config files or use the provided binaries.